Target Connections

 default: snappy

 Similar to a Source Connection, the format parameter also accepts the full class name if the extra jars are included in the spark-submit library path.
-Here is an example for working with Avro.
+Here is an example of working with Avro.

 # example writing to avro files